 Share in personal messages with your LinkedIn network (extra points if they have a large and dedicated following)

-Submit to social bookmarking sites (e.g. Growth Hacker, Stumbleupon, Reddit)
+Submit to social bookmarking sites (e.g. Growth Hacker, Stumbleupon)

-Post on any relevant forums and groups your a member of
+Post on any relevant forums and groups of which you're a member

 Post on Q&A sites such as Quora